kcarchive/kc_archive/README.md

 # kc_archive
 TO-DO's:
+* Clean up the terrible-looking frontend, especially on the landing page
 * Ghostposting feature
    * Option one: check the subject field; if it equals to some value, replace message with "[not archived]"
    * Option two: check the last n characters of the message field; if it equals to some value, replace message with "[not archived]"